elastic-interval/pretenst-com/_drafts/2020-10-19-brass-and-tulips.md

 ![brass][brass-g5]

-It's a step-by-step process, and every time I would start with a new hexagon ring, and with the end tulips of the final twist connected radially to the middle.
-The hexagon would then have three of its tulips pulled downward with new cords to lower bar ends, becoming a partial zig-zag.
+Every time I would start with a new hexagon ring, and with the end tulips of the final twist connected radially to the middle.
+The hexagon would then have three of its tulips pulled downward with new cords to lower bar ends, becoming a partial zig-zag (like the top one above).

 Only when a new end-twist is added can the other three tulips of the hexagon be pulled upwards, making it a full zig-zag.
 Here we have six twists:

 ![brass][brass-g7]

-After two more twists I had eight of them, and now the tower was finally taller than me!

-![brass][brass-g8]

-It was friday evening, it was standing, and it felt nice and tight.
-But I still didn't dare put it to the test to see what it could carry.
+It was friday evening, it was standing eight twists tall, and it felt nice and tight, but I still didn't dare put it to the test to see what it could carry.
+I was tired and went home.

 ## Testing (as in Breaking)

 On saturday morning in bed I kept getting more and more curious how much the tower could actually carry, so I had to get back to it.

 The first test is the Bucky Fuller test: Can it hold both volumes of Synergetics?

-It could!
+Yes it could!

 ![brass][brass-j1]

 Unfortunately I couldn't stop there.
-I added another fascinating heavy book and the tower broke and fell over.
+I added another fascinating heavy book and **the tower broke and fell over**.

 ![brass][brass-j2]

 It was very specific cord segments that broke: only **ring cords** let go.
-And they broke due to the cord's melted ball-end got violently yanked through the slits, so this was the primary weakness.
+And they broke due to the cord's melted ball-end got violently yanked through the slit, so this was the primary weakness.

-I decided to make some strong loops to fortify the zig-zag hexagon rings, and I was able to string the loops around the hexagons, effectively doubling-up the tension of the rings.
+I decided to make some strong loops to fortify the zig-zag hexagon rings.

+![brass][brass-j3]

 A good square knot (with melted ends) makes a superbly strong loop ring of Dyneema.

-![brass][brass-j3]
+![brass][brass-j4]

+I was able to string the loops around the existing hexagons, effectively doubling-up the tension of the rings.

 ## Conclusion

+After two more twists I had eight of them, and now the tower was finally taller than me.

+With Dyneema cord loops strengthening the hexagon rings, the tower can carry a surprising amount of weight!
+With a stack of books on top, the tower's cords can be plucked almost like guitar strings.

+![brass][brass-z1]

+This has turned out to be a very important structure for further structural experimentation!
+More on that soon.

 [brass-0]: https://pretenst.com/images/2020-09/brass-0.jpg
 [brass-a0]: https://pretenst.com/images/2020-09/brass-a0.jpg